-The Group is exposed to the interest rate risk which relates primarily to the Group's loan facilities and bonds with a floating interest rate.
-To mitigate the interest rate risk, the Group took the internal measures and hedged the minimum of 90% of the notional amount of each loan facility and bond by interest rate swaps.
+The Group is exposed to the interest-rate risk which relates primarily to the Group's loan facilities and bonds with a floating interest rate.
+To mitigate the interest-rate risk, the Group took internal measures and for the minimum of 90% of the notional amount of each loan facility and bond concluded interest-rate swaps.